mikependon/RepoDB.NET/pages/operations/exists.md

 # Exists

-This method is used to check whether a record is present in the database.
+This method is used to check whether the rows are existing in the table.

 #### Code Snippets